 I mean.
 My GOD, I love my pets, but I wasn’t this upset over our beloved 14-year-old goldfish dying.

 Even as I was struck with grief, I still was working through the Minimalist challenge, dutifully getting rid of or donating the number of items needed each day, then heading to Goodwill each Sunday to give away the items I had amassed by the end of the week.

 I had told Mike that I had no idea how I was going to find 31 items to give away on the 31st and he would joke about how I would find 29?
 How would I find 30?
 Somehow I never fixated on those numbers, always only focused on 31 items on the 31st.

-Over the past couple of months, I have made sure to check in on my fellow writer friends here and there.
-I know this pandemic has been tough on a lot of people and I feel like writers take the brunt of it because we are writing for an audience who is really overwhelmed right now.
-Famous writers get encouragement (and discouragement) in the form of social media and comments, but bloggers and less famous writers, don’t always get that even though their words are just as important.
+Over the past couple of months, I have checked in on my fellow writer friends here and there.
+I know this pandemic has been tough on many people, and I feel like writers take the brunt of it because we are writing for an audience who is really overwhelmed right now.
+Famous writers get encouragement (and discouragement) from social media and comments, but bloggers and less famous writers, don’t always get that even though their words are just as important.

 So here is the cool Universe twist: she is also the person who encouraged me to write the book I am currently writing.
 I was actually writing (within my book) about her encouraging me to “write the book, Kari!
 Write the book!”, the morning of the day Joy flew away.

 The day after Joy flew out the door, Ani (unaware of her influence on any of the above) messaged me on Facebook asking me a series of questions that would lead to a message on the following Monday morning:

 Ani was checking in on me because this time, it was me who was the one who was quiet.